Absolute Carnage

-Absolute Carnage is a 2019 comic book crossover published by Marvel Comics, by Donny Cates and Ryan Stegman.
+"Absolute Carnage" is a 2019 comic book crossover storyline published by Marvel Comics, by Donny Cates and Ryan Stegman.

 Editorial history

 The comic book event was first announced in March at the 2019 Chicago Comic & Entertainment Expo, followed by an online press conference.
 Donny Cates said that Carnage would be the main villain, and that the story involves all Marvel characters who have used a symbiote at some point and reference older stories involving Venom.
 He said that "Cletus Kasady is back, and he is deadlier than he's ever been.
 Absolute Carnage encompasses every single character who has ever worn a symbiote and every symbiote that has ever been, going all the way back to when Peter found the black suit.
 Going from there to Maximum Carnage to Venomized to everything... everyone is a target".
 It was followed by several comics with variant cover arts with their characters reimagined with the Carnage symbiote.

 The tie-ins were announced in May.
 They feature Spider-Man, Venom, Deadpool, Miles Morales, Iron Fist and Scream, among others.